webaverse/docs/docs/dev-guides/1-xrpackage-overview.md

 $ xrpk run ./a.wbn
 ```

-This will open up the `xrpackage.js` runtime in your browser and load the given file for viewing.
+This will open up the XRPackage runtime in your browser and load the given file for viewing.

 ## Design Guidelines: